-In 2220, when CM Banto introduced legislation that criminalized the uploading of cloisaxigolic material on hive-bands that were socially critical of individual members of a Ruling Gen. The motion was challenged by newly elected Tenth Gen representatives Yegi Das, Pel Jyr, Cruzo Tegal, and Qul Grik.
+In 2220, when CM Banto introduced legislation that criminalized the uploading of cloisaxigolic material on hive-bands that were socially critical of thea Ruling Gen. The motion was challenged by newly elected Tenth Gen representatives Yegi Das, Pel Jyr, Cruzo Tegal, and Qul Grik.
 After a stalemate in the Cloister to oppose the motion, Eppis Banto put forth an amended version of legislation written by former CR Laxum Jyr (authored in 2211 when Tee Banto enacted many of her original bans in traditional media).
 It stated that the Fourth Office could continue to flag all broadcast and print media it felt harmed the citizenry’s relationship with its Ruling Gen, but any opinions posted by citizen’s to the interHive, must remain off-limits.

 The original (yet defeated) Jyr Expressive Mandate of 2211 had called for the Fourth Office to cease using her position to silence the Ramaxian Media and Digicast Community.
 Eppis Banto amended Jyr’s original legislation to create the Jyr Hive Mandate of 2225) applying those core protections to all forms of citizenry expression on the interHive.

 The passing of a new Jyr Hive Mandate inadvertently created a scathing cloisaxigolic culture among interHive users of the Eleventh Gen. Highly critical, satirical, and often comedic, the youth of Ramaxia posts daily their thoughts on those that rule; challenges continue to come from the Fourth Office often aimed at Tenth-Gen run hiveBands where the Eleventh Gen express themselves.

 Infamous cases where the Jyr Hive Mandate protected those involved: